-Fund manager Fees Rathbone Investment Management Limited 0.4% p.a. + VAT
+Fund Manager Fees Rathbone Investment Management Limited 0.40% (+VAT) FEE RATE

-The Scheme also holds an AVC policy with Prudential in relation to three members.
-These members' fund are invested in a with profits fund and may be transferred out or used to provide retirement benefits in accordance with members' choices.
+The Scheme also holds an AVC policy with Prudential in relation to some members.
+These members' funds are invested in a with profits fund and may be transferred out or used to provide retirement benefits in accordance with members' choices.